chjj/tiny/README.md

 __Arguments__

 * func(doc) - Callback function that is called with every iterated object `doc` from the database
+* done() - Callback to be executed after the iterations complete.
 * deep - `true` if every object should be returned, `false` or unset if only cacheable objects should be returned (ones smaller than 128b)

 __Example__